A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 - your goals.
 Some people wish to reduce testosterone-related features, induce estrogen-related features, reduce estrogen-related features, and/or induce testosterone-related features.
 This may impact your medication dosage

-the effects you expect to see from estrogen-based or testosterone based hormone therapies and and effects you would rather avoid
+the effects you expect to see from estrogen-based or testosterone based hormone therapies and effects you would rather avoid

 your health history (current and past medical and mental health conditions, surgical history, medications, allergies, smoking status, exercise, nutrition, family history, etc.)